iker-gonzalez/iker-gonzalez/README.md

 Welcome to my profile.
 Let me introduce myself.

-My name is Iker and I am an experienced professional adept in both technical and business roles, with a strong focus on delivering business value through strategic use of **Big Data, Cloud Computing, DevOps, and IT Architecture**.
+My name is Iker and I am an experienced professional adept in both technical and business roles, with a strong focus on delivering business value through strategic use of **Cloud, DevOps, Data, and AI**.

 Whether immersed in coding or gathering user requirements, I excel at aligning technical solutions with business needs to drive growth and innovation.